iodigital-com/figex/README.md

 ### Templating for companion file export

-This templating is used in the file at the `companionFileTemplatePath` configuration, expands upon the `Templating for icon exports`
+This templating is used in the file at the `companionFileTemplatePath` configuration, and is the same as for the file name generation.

-- `file_name`: The full filename passed in the file at the `companionFileName`
+- `file_name`: The full filename passed in the file at the `companionFileName`, this is only set for the companion file export
-- `file_name_relative`: the relative file name passed in the file at `companionFileName`
+- `file_name_relative`: the relative file name passed in the file at `companionFileName`, this is only set for the companion file export

 ### Templating for values export